aketza-ayo/java8-ocp-study-notes/#7 - Concurrency.md

 As before, the returned object can be assigned a ConcurentMap reference.

 # Managing Concurrent Processes
+The Concurrency API includes classes that can be used to coordinate tasks among a group of related threads.
+These classes are designed for use in specific scenarios, similar to many of the design patterns that you saw in Chapter 2.
+In this chapter, we present two classes with which you should be familiar for the exam, ```CyclicBarrier``` and ```ForkJoinPool```.

 ## Creating a CyclicBarrier
+Our zoo workers are back, and this time they are cleaning pens.
+Imagine that there is a lion pen that needs to be emptied, cleaned, and then filled back up with the lions.
+To complete the task, we have assigned four zoo workers.
+Obviously, we don't want to start cleaning the cage while the lion is roaming in it, lest we end up losing a zoo worker!
+Furthermore, we don't want to let lions back into the pen while it is still beign cleaned.

 ## Applying the Fork/Join Framework
 ## Working with a RecursiveTask
 ## Indentifying Fork/Join Issues